Should You Skip Boracay and Head To San Vicente Palawan?

 Pro-Tip: Like most places in the Philippines, tour operators usually don’t have life jackets for children.
 We recommend taking your own children’s life jackets if you are visiting the Philippines.

 The main chain of islands in San Vicente lie about halfway between Port Barton and San Vicente, so they are easy to get to.
 Because San Vicente hasn’t reached the popularity of Boracay yet, strolling down the beach to find someone to take you out to the islands is easy.
 There are no crowds of paraw drivers calling out to you every 10 feet.

 There is a healthy sea turtle population in San Vicente Philippines.
-And there is no better place to go swimming with these peaceful giants than near Turtle Island, also known as Tawi-Tawi Islands.
+And there is no better place to go swimming with these peaceful giants than near Inaladelan, or as the local guides call it, Turtle Island.
+The name used to be German Island.
 The mornings here are often the best time to swim with turtles in San Vicente.
 By the afternoon, many of the turtles have spread out and are less concentrated.

 Turtle Island in San Vicente has been protected by the Philippine government since 1996.
 Because of this, there is a limit to the number of snorkelers and divers that are allowed here at any one time.
 But if you are able to make it here before the crowds, you can see both endangered Hawksbill turtles and Green Turtles.

 Pro-Tip: When you are swimming with sea turtles, don’t touch them.
 Give them space and make sure they are around for future generations.